FAQ

 A vet will be on-site during the show.

-What are the prizes?
+• What are the prizes?
 Are there Premiums?

-There will also be a small number of vintage UK silver trophy cups:
+Winners will receive customized NAHSS rosettes, and there is also a small number of vintage UK silver trophy cups.

-The trophy cups are revolving, like the UK, where you can win it, keep it for the year, and before the next year's show you will get your name engraved on it with 2025, and return it with the hopes to win it again!
+The trophy cups are revolving, like the UK, where you can win it, keep it for the year, and before the next year's show you will get your name engraved on it with 2026, and return it with the hopes to win it again!

 We also do not offer premiums.